Chapter L1: Hardship

 L1102 Medical costs

-continuing costs to meet any household medical or well-being needs should not be
+Where any medical costs are not covered by pass-ported free prescriptionscontinuing costs to meet any household medical or well-being needs should not be

 regarded as reducible expenditure.
 However, it would not be unreasonable for the